Eargo vs. Jabra Enhance

 Trial period length 45 days 100 days

-Manufacturer’s warranty length 1-2 years 1-3 years
+Manufacturer’s warranty length 1 to 2 years 1 to 3 years

 Website